-(ii) A daily acceptable source impact level for chromium VI concentration of 36 nanograms per cubic meter at any off-site modeled receptor.
+(ii) A daily acceptable source impact level for chromium VI concentration of 5 nanograms per cubic meter at any off-site modeled receptor.

-(c) Each Tier 2 CAGM must keep daily records of all glass formulations produced and, until such time as the Tier 2 CAGM has installed all emission control devices required under OAR 340-244-9030, provide to DEQ a weekly report of the daily amount of each metal HAP used.
+(c) Each Tier 2 CAGM must keep daily records of all glass formulations produced and, until such time as the Tier 2 CAGM has installed all emission control devices required under OAR 340-244-9030, provide to DEQ a weekly report of the daily amount of each glassmaking HAP used.

-(4) Tier 2 CAGMs may apply source testing protocols equivalent to those in section (3)(a) to the use of chromium VI in a glass-making furnace to establish maximum usage rates for chromium VI in controlled glass-making furnaces that will prevent the source impact from exceeding an annual acceptable source impact level of 0.08 nanograms per cubic meter and a daily acceptable source impact level of 36 nanograms per cubic meter.
+(4) Tier 2 CAGMs may apply source testing protocols equivalent to those in subsection (3)(a) to the use of chromium VI in a glassmaking furnace to establish maximum usage rates for chromium VI in controlled glassmaking furnaces that will prevent the source impact from exceeding an annual acceptable source impact level of 0.08 nanograms per cubic meter and a daily acceptable source impact level of 5 nanograms per cubic meter.

-(5) Tier 2 CAGMs are not restricted on the raw materials that may be used in glass-making furnaces that are controlled by an emission control device approved by DEQ, except that the use of raw materials containing chromium III and chromium VI will be subject to maximum usage rates determined by DEQ.
+(5) Tier 2 CAGMs are not restricted on the raw materials that may be used in glassmaking furnaces that are controlled by an emission control device approved by DEQ, except that the use of raw materials containing chromium will be subject to maximum usage rates established by DEQ.

 Stat.
 Auth.: ORS 468.020, 468A.025, & 468A.040 Stats.
 Implemented: ORS 468A.025, & 468A.040 Hist.: DEQ 4-2016(Temp), f. & cert. ef.
 4-21-16 thru 10-17-16